 Rule 1501:3-10-04 | Forest management plan; provisions.

-All forest land qualifying under the provisions of section 5713.22 of the Revised Code shall be managed according to a forest management plan approved by the chief.
-In order to be eligible under the provisions of section 5713.23 of the Revised Code, the owner shall follow the provisions of the forest management plan.
-At a minimum of every five years, the owner shall certify to the chief that the forest is being managed according to the approved management plan.
+All forest land qualifying under the provisions of section 5713.22 of the Revised Code will be managed according to a forest management plan approved by the chief.
+The owner will certify to the chief that the forest is being managed according to the approved management plan, at a minimum of every five years.
 The chief may cause an examination of the forest land to determine compliance with the forest management plan.
 Failure by the owner to comply with the provisions of the forest management plan shall constitute a violation of section 5713.26 of the Revised Code.
-If after notification of violation from the chief, and a failure to correct the violation within a one hundred and eighty day period of time, the chief shall deem such failure cause to void the owner's declaration of intent in accordance with section 5713.26 of the Revised Code and the land shall be withdrawn from forest land tax reduction.
+If after notification of violation from the chief, and a failure to correct the violation within a one hundred and eighty day period of time, the chief will deem such failure cause to void the owner's declaration of intent in accordance with section 5713.26 of the Revised Code and the land shall be withdrawn from forest land tax reduction.

-(A) The forest management plan shall contain the following information:
+(A) The forest management plan needs to contain the following information:

 (1) Identification of the owner(s) of the parcel with address(es);